About NIC

 Credit(s): 3

-This course builds on the knowledge acquired in MAST 101, Clinical Skills for Medical Assistants I. Using body systems as a framework, students will learn specific health testing, procedures and treatments utilized in physician?s offices, outpatient facilities and hospital settings.
-Students will learn the medical assistant?s role in assisting with adult and child health and wellness/illness examinations.
+This course builds on the knowledge acquired in MAST 101, Clinical Skills for Medical Assistants I. Using body systems as a framework, students will learn specific health testing, procedures and treatments utilized in physician's offices, outpatient facilities and hospital settings.
+Students will learn the role of the medical assistant in adult and child health and wellness/illness examinations.
 Training will include equipment maintenance, quality control and procedures used in testing and treatments performed in outpatient facilities.
-Lecture: 1.5 hours per week Lab: 4.5 hours per week
+Students will recognize age and gender specific normal ranges for different tests.

 Prerequisites: